Teodorico Pedrini

 Teodorico Pedrini, C.M.
 (June 30, 1671 – December 10, 1746), also known by his Chinese name De Lige (德理格), was an Italian Vincentian priest, musician and composer, but he was mainly a missionary at the imperial court of China for 36 years.

 Pedrini was born in Fermo, in the Marche, then part of the Papal States.
 He was the founder of the Church of Our Lady of Mount Carmel, Beijing.
-He was the music teacher to three sons of the Qing dynasty's Kangxi Emperor, he was co-author of the first treatise on Western Music theory ever written in Chinese: the LǜlǚZhèngyì-Xùbiān, later included in the Siku Quanshu.
+He was the music teacher to three sons of the Qing dynasty's Kangxi Emperor, and he was co-author of the first treatise on Western Music theory ever written in Chinese: the LǜlǚZhèngyì-Xùbiān, later included in the Siku Quanshu.

 Biography

 He was baptized Paolo Filippo Teodorico Pedrini on July 6, 1671, in the parish church of St. Michael the Archangel, in Fermo in the Marche.

-His father, Giovanni Francesco Pedrini, who had been born in Servigliano on February 5, 1630, had worked as notary in his native town for two years from 1654 to 1656, before going to Rome for ten years, as Chancellor for the Auditor Camerae.
+His father, Giovanni Francesco Pedrini, who had been born in Servigliano on February 5, 1630, had worked as a notary in his native town for two years from 1654 to 1656, before going to Rome for ten years, as Chancellor for the Auditor Camerae.
 He then became the most important notary in Fermo, from 1669 to his death in 1707.
 Teodorico's mother was Nicolosa Piccioni, born in Fermo on March 14, 1650, daughter of another notary, Giovanni Francesco Piccioni, from Altidona.

 Teodorico received his clerical Tonsure in 1687, and the minor orders in Fermo in 1690.
 He attended the University in Fermo, graduating in Utroque Iure on June 26, 1692.
 From November 16, 1692, to August 7, 1697, he lived in the Collegio Piceno in Rome.
 In this period he joined the Academy of Arcadia in 1696, where he received the name of Dioro Taumasio.

 On December 21, 1697, he received the Subdiaconate; on February 23, 1698, he joined the Congregation of the Mission of St. Vincent de Paul (known as the Vincentians or Lazarists), in March 1698 he was ordained a deacon and two weeks later – on the Easter night of 1698 – presbyter, in the Basilica of St. John Lateran in Rome.
 In June 1698 he entered the Lazarist house of Santi Giovanni e Paolo in Rome, where he remained until January 1702, when he was sent to China, as a missionary of the Propaganda Fide, after meeting Pope Clement XI.